johnnylieu/py_classes_and_objects/README.md

 # Practicing basic classes, objects, & contructors

-This will print each Robot's given name, weight, and color.
+This will print each Robot's given name, weight, and color by passing in arguments with constructors.
+Said arguments are equal to given objects and classes.

 ## Screenshots